pusher/pusher-websocket-dotnet/README.md

 #### Changed in the GenericPresenceChannel class

 The signature of the `MemberRemoved` delegate has changed from `MemberRemovedEventHandler MemberRemoved` to `MemberRemovedEventHandler<T> MemberRemoved`.
-This addresses issue #35.

 #### Added to the Pusher class